Dr Alison Chand

 I graduated with an undergraduate degree in Scottish History and English from the University of St Andrews in 2004, with a focus on depictions of landscape in Scottish literature, going on to spend time travelling and then working in a variety of organisations, including the Scottish Youth Hostels Association and The Ramblers, working on Scottish land access legislation.
 I returned to academia in 2009, completing an oral history-based PhD in 2012 from the University of Strathclyde.
 In 2012, I was awarded the Neil Rafeek oral history prize.
 Since then, I have taught on a range of history courses at Strathclyde, specialising in teaching oral history and modern British history.

-My own research currently focuses on men who worked in reserved occupations in Britain during the Second World War.
-I have taught with the University of the Highlands and Islands since September 2017 and continue to teach at the University of Strathclyde and to work as a freelance oral historian.
+My own research has focused on men who worked in reserved occupations in Britain during the Second World War, and I am now researching how parents with young children in Britain are experiencing the COVID-19 pandemic.
+I have taught with the University of the Highlands and Islands since September 2017, and I continue to teach at the Scottish Oral History Centre at the University of Strathclyde.
+I also work as a trainer for the British Library/Oral History Society and undertake a range of work as a freelance oral historian.

 Masculinities on Clydeside: Men in Reserved Occupations During the Second World War, Edinburgh, Edinburgh University Press, 2016.